joe-run/getresponse-sending-platform/readme.txt

 == Description ==

 This plugin allows users to send an email through the email service GetResponse from the WordPress backend.
-It does so by scraping the html from designated page on the site, and then passing that over to GetResponse based on the options and campaign that are selected.
+It does so by scraping the html from a designated page on the site, and then passing that over to GetResponse based on the options and campaign that are selected.

+Companies that send a weekly or monthly email newsletter through GetResponse will find that this plugin streamlines the sending process, and can help automate the process of producing a newsletter.

+A typical use-case for this plugin might look something like this:
+1) You create a new page in WordPress.
+That page uses a custom template that is essentially an HTML email (your newsletter) with custom info pulled into it using WordPress loops.
+2) You install this plugin and click on the GetResponse Sending Platform menu.
+3) You enter your GetResponse info, Message Name, Message Subject, select a Campaign, and select your newly created Email Template Page.
+4) You click "Send Message" to send your Email Template Page to the selected Campaign.